kubernetes/enhancements/keps/sig-storage/3294-provision-volumes-from-cross-namespace-snapshots/README.md

 Regardless of the implementation,
 - `VolumeSnapshotLink` CRD and `ReferenceGrant` CRD must exist in the cluster before the populator is deployed.
-- `VolumePopulator` CRD to allow popluating from `VolumeSnapshotLink` CRD needs to be created to enable this feature, as AnyVolumeDataSource feature defines.
-The `VolumePopulator` CRD needed for this feature will be as follows:
+- `VolumePopulator` CR to allow popluating from `VolumeSnapshotLink` CRD needs to be created to enable this feature, as AnyVolumeDataSource feature defines.
+The `VolumePopulator` CR needed for this feature will be as follows:
 ```yaml
 kind: VolumePopulator
 apiVersion: populator.storage.k8s.io/v1beta1